syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/linear-gauge/EJ2_ASP.MVC/getting-started.md

 ## Axis

-The start value and end value for the Linear Gauge can be set using the `minimum` and `maximum` properties in the `axis` object
+The start value and end value for the Linear Gauge can be set using the `minimum` and `maximum` properties in the `axis` object.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}